aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/manipulating-images/kernel-filters/gaussian-blur-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The following C# code example illustrates the usage of the Aspose.Imaging .NET API.
-You can employ the `ConvolutionFilter` class, which offers predefined kernel filters such as "Emboss3x3," "GetBlurBox" with customizable size settings, "GetBlurMotion" with adjustable size and angle settings.
+You can employ the `ConvolutionFilter` class, which offers predefined kernel filters such as <strong>GetGaussian()</strong> method with adjustable size and sigma value of Gauss distribution.
 Additionally, you have the flexibility to create your custom kernel matrix.
 In this example, image templates in PNG and SVG formats are loaded from the "templates" folder, and filters are applied from a predefined list.
 </p>

 {{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}